Your Essential Test Environment Management Checklist

 Designing and implementing the test environment is the short and “easy” part.
 Then comes the hard and indefinitely long-lasting part—maintenance.

 When people hear the word “maintenance,” many think it only means fixing issues when they happen.
 While that certainly is an important part of any maintenance project, that’s not all there is to it.

 In the case of a test environment, you must decide, among other things:

 - Who’s accountable for the maintenance of the environment.

 - Whether to use on-premises or cloud solutions to host the environment.
 You shouldn’t forget to factor in important factors like costs and backup strategies.

 - How to ensure reliability (availability, performance, etc.) of the environment.

 - How to ensure physical integrity in the case of on-premises solutions, when applicable.

-Proper TEM Is a Path for Software Quality
+Proper Testing Environment Management Is a Path for Software Quality

 A sound testing approach is essential for any company that wants to remain competitive in this current scenario that changes surreally fast.
 Unfortunately, many companies fail to implement a solid strategy, and often that’s due to either the lack of a test environment or the existence of a poorly-managed one.